LAPD: Life on the Beat

 LAPD: Life on the Beat (sometimes referred to individually as LAPD or Life on the Beat) is an American reality television series that follows officers of the Los Angeles Police Department, as they respond to various incidents within their precincts' jurisdiction.
-The program aired in first-run syndication from September 11, 1995 to September 10, 1999.
-Like its contemporary, COPS, LAPD followed police officers on patrol and during investigations.
-Unlike COPS, Life on the Beat only featured police officers from the Los Angeles Police Department (LAPD).
+The program aired in first-run syndication from September 11, 1995, to September 10, 1999.
+Like its contemporary, COPS, LAPD follows police officers on patrol and during investigations.
+Unlike COPS, Life on the Beat only features police officers from the Los Angeles Police Department (LAPD).
 The series was originally titled as simply LAPD for its first season in 1995, before adopting the expanded title in 1996, in conjunction with the introduction of an upgraded graphical look.

 A typical episode featured four segments, a cold case story and usually a quiz relating to police statistics.
-Unlike COPS, Life on the Beat featured incidental music and a narrator.
+Unlike COPS, Life on the Beat features incidental music and a narrator.
 At the time of the series, the LAPD still had only 18 stations, so camera crews would cover as many stations as possible and had episodes featuring multiple areas of Los Angeles.
 Episodes featured routine patrol, vice units, gang units, and even SWAT calls.
-Many segments also featured the Air Support Division.
-For a large amount of patrol-based segments, cameras would flip back and forth between ground and aerial angles.
+Many segments also feature the Air Support Division.
+For a large amount of patrol-based segments, cameras flip back and forth between ground and aerial angles.

 Officers in the series

 Throughout the series a large number of officers are seen repeatedly.
 Officers appearing on LAPD could also be found on TLC's Hollywood COPS and Discovery's On the Inside that featured mostly Pacific division.
 Four officers made a huge impact on the show and were seen over and over again; they were officers Jeff Alley, Derek O'Donnell and brothers Tim and Sean Colomey who all worked in South LA patrol divisions.
 These officers can also be seen on an MSNBC special report that focused on problems in South Central Los Angeles.

 Officer Jeff Alley played a huge role in making sure that the TV crews always had a deeper understanding of what was really going on.
 He took the opportunity to educate those in TV land about police work with pros and cons of situations and allowed those with an interest in law enforcement to have a better understanding about the job.

 In a couple episodes, Life on the Beat filmed with Hollywood Division Officers J.C.
 Flores and Jeri Snell, the two were assigned to the Domestic Violence Unit, Both Flores and Snell could also be seen on TLC's Hollywood COPS working the same detail.
 Hollywood patrol officers Ray Camuy and Joel Sydanmaa were also featured in several episodes of both Life on the Beat and Hollywood COPS.

-On TLC's Women In Blue, Officer Monica Labato is working CRASH in the Newton area.
+On TLC's Women in Blue, Officer Monica Lobato is working CRASH in the Newton area.
 She can also be seen on an early episode of Life on the Beat working patrol in Newton.